 Within about 5 minutes the path dropped us down in front of a bridge which led over the highway, and toward the mound.
 After a bit more hiking up a large hill, we finally came to the base of the mound, and went up, up, up the steep side.
 The view from the top was amazing, as I had never realised that Krakow had so many outlying areas.
 We were, by all rights, on the outside of Krakow proper, but the suburbs and high-rise communist blocks of flats continued for a long ways further out.
 We could see the church in the main square, where we had started out, and the distance between various famous buildings.

-1:30, and after watching a break-dancing exhibition, John went home to begin his coursework for tomorrow.
+Then we headed back.
+It was a long walk back, and once we got back to the main square, it was 1:30, and after watching a break-dancing exhibition, John went home to begin his coursework for tomorrow.
 I stayed, and meandered in and out of shops, perusing guidebooks of Krakow, and noting the angle from which they photographed various landmarks, making mental notes to try the same myself.
 Cynthia called and asked me to find a cassette tape for her - I had not bought a cassette tape in the last 15 years, I think, so it was a novel experience.
 Then I went back into the main square, and tried again to capture what has always eluded me - the beauty of the cathedral in the main square.

 The two towers of the cathedral are of differing heights, but that is not exceptional in Poland.
 I have never seen it anywhere else, but here there are plenty of churches whose two front towers are different heights, and done in differing styles.
 But the one in Krakow has a story behind it.
 The two towers were built by two brothers, both architects.
 The younger wanted to go faster, and further, and so outstripped his brother, but due to lack of planning, had to build narrower and narrower as the height increased.
 At some point the towers became a towering point of contention between the two (sorry, couldn't resist,) and one brother stabbed the other one to death.
 Oddly enough, though, no one agrees on which brother killed which.
 Some say the brother who built the taller tower killed the other to keep him from surpassing his.
 Others say the brother who built the shorter tower killed the other out of jealousy.
 Some stories report the murdering brother then comitted suicide, while others report he was executed.
 Either way, they have a knife hanging on the wall in the cloth hall, which is undoubtedly the very implement used by whichever brother for whatever reason before ending up however he did.

-of back-to-back stalls down part of the middle.
+The cloth hall itself is a beautiful covered passageway, with shops down each side, and with a line of back-to-back stalls down part of the middle.
 In here they sell wood carvings, chess sets, amber jewelery, beads, toys, reproduction swords, polish-folk dresses, and any object that can be inscribed with the Polish flag.
 All along the upper portion of the curved walls run windows that let in daylight, and between them are painted the coats of arms of various cities.
 In two side-by-side rows down the center run hanging lights.
 The overall effect is quite pleasing, and makes a tired tourist stop and think - "Now this is exactly the kind of place that would be the perfect to get my wallet stolen in."

 They say upstairs is a great gallery, but it has been closed for renovation for the past year, so maybe someday I will get to see it.
-In the meantime, I content myself with trying to take photos of it
+In the meantime, I content myself with trying to take photos of it that are of guidebook quality, and enjoy the jostling and bumping and waiting for someone to pick my pocket.

 No comments: